 * Although some smaller towns ande cities past their peak driven by a single key employer or sector which offshores or downsizes drastically can see sharp property price declines as people move away to seek employment.
 Unsustainable local government costs after the decline can lead to cuts in government services along with rising crime levels & increasing local taxes which create a negative feedback loop driving others away.

 The following table lists historical average annual mortgage rates for conforming 30-year mortgages.
 50-year mortgages tend to be priced at roughly 0.3% to 0.5% higher than 30-year mortgages.
+2023 data is through the end of November.

 Source: Freddie Mac PMMS.